Gabrli/x-ray-nao-app/README.md

-# x-ray-robot-app - Is the app for nano robot which thanks by this software can classfic's bone fractures on the pictures
+# x-ray-robot-app - Is the app for nano humaidal robot which thanks by this software can classfic's bone fractures on the pictures

 &nbsp;
 ## 💡 About the project

-- 🙀 Ah, yes, my first AI ( CNN neural network ) - the epitome of innovation and AI in medicine!
-It's like doctor, but in web app.
-He could's help you in diagnose different fractures.

-- 🔨 This app is project which is small setp in medicine and x-ray tech revolution.

-- 💰 I made sure that the look was good and modern.

-- ⏰ Performance and loading times were our main focus, and I've worked hard to let you go and grab snacks when your page loads.
+- 🔨 App builded for nano humaidal robot to handle his top camera, diagnose bone fractures by CNN and finally speak answer to human.

 &nbsp;
 ## 🙋‍♂️ workforce